OpenStickCommunity/Hardware/Trains Sim Racing Stuff/Logitech RS Wheel Hub Shifter Pad Mod/README.md

 ** Note 1: I am not responsible for any damage that happen to yourself or any of your equipment as a result of attempting this guide. ** </br>
 ** Note 2: You can only use 1mm foam for this mod, using anything thicker will result in inconsistent shifts or shifts that do not register at all. ** </br>
-** Note 3: I am not responcible if this voids your warranty with Logitech or the retailer you purchased this from. ** </br>
+** Note 3: I am not responsible if this voids your warranty with Logitech or the retailer you purchased this from. ** </br>

 You can find an .SVG cut file in the Source Files folder [HERE](Source%20Files/Logitech%20RS%20Wheel%20Hub%20Shifter%20Pad%20Mod.svg).